obsproject/rfcs/text/0039-service-overhaul.md

 ### `obs-services`

-This plugin is meant to provide a replacements for `"rtmp_common"` type for services who doesn't have custom behavior or integration.
+This plugin is meant to provide a replacement for `"rtmp_common"` type for services who don't rely on custom behavior nor integration.

 This plugin will need a brand new services.json with new format, to register each streaming service with their own id.
 No more things like `"rtmp_common"` id.